francogassibe/-Use-of-genetic-algorithms-to-find-the-parameters-of-a-generic-neural-network-controller/README.md

-The code is in the Bodyproject matlab file and the full explanation is in the pptx presentation
+The code is in the Bodyproject matlab file.